jezzarax/jezzarax.github.io/_posts/2019-06-28-Hello-World.md

 Still, need to finish the damn bloody tax declaration :)

 Also bring the paper reading backlog into order and *maybe* publish it somewhere around here as well.

+Formulate and try a code kata on `fairseq` experimentation process.

 Help some friend with his struggles with pandas code.